MedApp4u/Med4u/README.md

 ## Acknowledgments

-* Chintan Joshi, DRC Systems Pvt.
-Ltd, Ahmedabad
-* See also the list of [contributors](https://github.com/MedicalAppInfibeam/DoctorsWebApp/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/MedicalAppInfibeam/DoctorsWebApp/graphs/contributors) who participated in this project.